The currency in Austria is the Euro.

 Medical infrastructure is excellent in Vienna, but it may become costly if you are unlucky and need serious treatment.
 Inside the European Union, medical expenses may be covered by mutual agreements between countries.
 If you are in doubt, we highly recommend you to take out adequate travel and health insurance.

-Please note that the Local Organizing Committee can take any liability for accidents, illnesses or injuries that may occur at or during the conference, no matter if those happen at the venue or outside.
+Please note that the Local Organizing Committee cannot take any liability for accidents, illnesses or injuries that may occur at or during the conference, no matter if those happen at the venue or outside.
 Moreover, the bodies mentioned above accept no liability for any losses incurred by participants and/or accompanying persons, nor loss of, or damage to, any luggage and/or personal belongings.